newrelic-experimental/newrelic-java-redisson/README.md

 > Set the environment variable NEW_RELIC_EXTENSIONS_DIR to the directory where you would like to build the extension jar(s)
 >
 > To build all modules
-> gradle clean install
+> ./gradlew clean install
 >
 > To build a modules
-> gradle moduleName:clean moduleName:install
+> ./gradlew moduleName:clean moduleName:install

 ## Testing